vale-f/webapp-qa-workflow/docs/TestStrategyAndPlan.md

   A list of high-level scenarios covering each feature.

 - **Test Scenario Status Report**
-  Indicates pass/fail status for each scenario.
-(No evidence attachments.)
+  Indicates the pass/fail status for each scenario.
+(Evidence attachments are included only if the scenario fails.)

 - **Bug Reports**
   Detailed defect records with steps to reproduce, severity, screenshots, etc.